Kiplinger ESG 20: Our Favorite Picks for ESG Investors

 Kellogg has been adding more nutrients—vitamins A and D, iron and fiber—to its products and reducing sugar, sodium and saturated fat content.
 Among its many cereal products, 59% are now fortified with vitamins and minerals; 40% contain vitamin D. It’s all part of the company’s commitment to improving the lives of 3 billion people by 2030.
 To get there, Kellogg plans to support the livelihood of 500,000 farmers and expand breakfast programs to reach 2 million children.
 Since 2015, Kellogg has fed 3.2 million children and donated 2.4 billion servings of food to people in need.

-Kellogg shares are inexpensive relative to those of peer companies and the broad market.
-At $63, the stock trades at 15 times expected year-ahead earnings.
-Another plus: The stock boasts a 3.7% dividend yield.
+Kellogg shares are inexpensive relative to those of peer companies as well as the broad market.
+At $64, the stock trades at less than 16 times expected year-ahead earnings.
+Another plus: The stock boasts a 3.6% dividend yield.

 Social Standout: Nvidia